Skip to content

 Procedure to cease tax residency with SARS

 When you are earning your salary in Germany, and you are still a tax resident in South Africa, you need to declare your foreign income to SARS by submitting an annual Tax return to SARS.
-If you earn less than R1.25 million per year, you do not pay any taxes on this foreign income in South Africa.
-If you earn above that, the taxes you already paid in Germany are taken into account when calculating the taxes due on the amount above R1.25 million.
-Detailed info on Foreign Employment Income Exemption from SARS

-Before making financial decisions, speak to a professional to get expert advice about your specific situation.
+Disclaimer - We are not tax consultants; always refer to a professional Tax consultant concerning your taxes Before making financial decisions, speak to a professional to get expert advice about your specific situation.

-• Via the Registration, Amendments and Verification Form (RAV01) which can be found on e-Filing.
+• Via the Registration, Amendments and Verification Form (RAV01), which can be found on e-Filing.
 The date on which they ceased to be resident must be captured under the “Income Tax Liability Details” section.
 A non-resident declaration form must be completed and submitted with the relevant supporting documents on e-Filing.
 The taxpayer should also inform SARS by capturing the applicable date on their next ITR12 tax return (if applicable).

-New Changes
+New Procedure

-A taxpayer should therefore now capture the emigration by amending the RAV01 particulars which should then, once reviewed by SARS, follow through to the ITR12.
+A taxpayer should therefore now capture the emigration by amending the RAV01 particulars, which should then, once reviewed by SARS, follow through to the ITR12.

-Taxpayers ceasing tax residency in terms of the physical presence test need to only supply the standard documents listed below.
+Taxpayers ceasing tax residency in terms of the physical presence test need only to supply the standard documents listed below.

 Taxpayers ceasing residency as a result of the application of a Double Taxation Agreement will need the standard documents and a certificate of tax residency from the relevant Foreign Revenue Authority, or if they do not produce such certificates, a letter from the Foreign Revenue Authority stating that they are tax resident in that country.
+To our knowledge, in Germany, this is called an Ansässigkeitsbescheinigung, which is issued by the German tax authorities.

 Supporting documentation

-The onus is on the taxpayer to prove that s/he is not subject to tax in South Africa, and by implication the onus is on the taxpayer to prove that s/he has become non-resident for South African tax purposes as and when declared.
+The onus is on the taxpayer to prove that s/he is not subject to tax in South Africa, and by implication, the onus is on the taxpayer to prove that s/he has become non-resident for South African tax purposes as and when declared.

 Standard supporting documents include: